Income-Qualified Community Solar Program

 - We will verify income eligibility and send application forms for you to sign.

-- We’ll submit your signed data consent form to your electricity provider (Xcel Energy or Black Hills Energy) for approval.
+- We will submit your signed data consent form to your electricity provider (Xcel Energy or Black Hills Energy) for approval.

-- If you are moving or plan to move, please contact us as soon as possible so that we can make sure your subscription moves with you.
+If you are moving or plan to move, please contact us as soon as possible so that we can make sure your participation in this program moves with you.
 Even if your savings have not started, you will need to contact us.

 Xcel Energy Income-Qualified Community Solar Gardens by the numbers in 2021